Did Hasso Plattner and His PhD Students Invent HANA?

 By early 2006, Prof. Cha’s team completed P*TIME development with an innovative OLTP scalability architecture.
 With SAP’s in-house column store TREX, P*TIME served as a corner stone of developing SAP HANA, the first distributed enterprise in-memory database system enabling real-time analytics over transactionally integrated row and column stores.
 Today, SAP and many other companies run ERP, CRM, business warehouse on HANA.
 By SAP’s request, Prof. Cha led SAP’s Korean HANA development.”

-Where is Hasso’s recounting of what Prof Cha was doing at that time?
-Hasso is proposing that HANA was wholly original, but he would have approved and perhaps driven the purchase of P*TIME.
+Where is Hasso’s recounting of what Prof Cha was doing then?
+Hasso proposes that HANA was wholly original, but he would have approved and perhaps driven the purchase of P*TIME.

 Conclusion

-The story of HANA’s origins, as presented by Hasso, appears fishy.
-It has the look of a story that minimizes the pre-existing inputs before Hasso even entered the scene with column-oriented databases.
-Through a tiny “addition,” allows Hasso to take credit for others’ work.
+As presented by Hasso, the story of HANA’s origins appears fishy.
+It looks like a story that minimizes the pre-existing inputs before Hasso even entered the scene with column-oriented databases.
+A tiny “addition” allows Hasso to take credit for others’ work.

 How Hasso Plattner Has Channeled Thomas Edison

 A person seeking to do this follows a vital pattern.
-They do not attribute work done before their own, and Thomas Edison was famous for doing this exact thing.
-Column oriented databases have been in existence as long as relational databases.
-Hasso asserts that because he came up with the idea of not using aggregates — which is simply a switch of a pre-calculated table read for recalculation, he created something entirely new.
+They do not attribute work before their own, and Thomas Edison was famous for doing this.
+Column-oriented databases have been in existence as long as relational databases.
+Hasso asserts that because he came up with the idea of not using aggregates, simply a switch of a pre-calculated table read for recalculation, he created something entirely new.
 However, upon analysis, I can’t see anything of substance added by Hasso.
 And the one idea Hasso seems to have come up with — dropping aggregates is not a good idea.
-If you approach an area with a well-developed body of work and functional commercial products (many column-oriented databases were being sold at this time) and add one minor idea that is not even a good idea, you did not invent anything.
+If you approach an area with a well-developed body of work and functional commercial products (many column-oriented databases were being sold then) and add one minor idea that is not even a good idea, you did not invent anything.
 It’s not innovation.
 It’s claim jumping.

 The Cover Story

-The story presented by Hasso in his book The In-Memory Revolution minimizes the technologies that they relied upon and proposes the idea in a way that came out of nowhere.
-After HANA was introduced, more inaccurate stories were told by Hasso about the supposed benefits of HANA.
-Those benefits — particularly vis a vis the competition have been debunked by Brightwork. (see the articles on this site for which areas of SAP’s claims about HANA’s superiority have been debunked)
+The story presented by Hasso in his book The In-Memory Revolution minimizes the technologies they relied upon and proposes the idea in a way that came out of nowhere.
+After HANA was introduced, Hasso told more inaccurate stories about the supposed benefits of HANA.
+Those benefits — particularly vis a vis Brightwork has debunked the competition. (see the articles on this site for which areas of SAP’s claims about HANA’s superiority have been debunked)

-It seems that not only were the proposed benefits of HANA exaggerated and inaccurate but now the origin of HANA was engineered to make it appear as if HANA was primarily Hasso’s idea.
+It seems that not only were the proposed benefits of HANA exaggerated and inaccurate, but now the origin of HANA was engineered to make it appear as if HANA was primarily Hasso’s idea.
 And this has filtered through to become the accepted view.
 This is commonly proposed by IT media entities and SAP consulting companies who aggressively bow to anything that SAP asserts.
-However, how can something that had already been around before HANA was developed be an original idea?
+However, how can something that existed before HANA was developed be an original idea?

-This is a constant problem with SAP, where they pose to have innovated things that they never did.
+This is a constant problem with SAP, where they seem to have innovated things they never did.

 Interesting Questions on HANA’s Development

-- Why is it that we don’t even hear about Professor Cha in Hasso’s story about HANA?
-Was Hasso unfamiliar with Professor Cha’s work unfamiliar with a professor who developed a company that SAP purchased?
+• Why don’t we even hear about Professor Cha in Hasso’s story about HANA?
+Was Hasso unfamiliar with Professor Cha’s work with a professor who developed a company that SAP purchased?